joostrijneveld/CluesBySam-solver/README.md

-# CluesBySam Solver
+# 'Clues by Sam' Solver

-This project provides a thin wrapper around the [Z3 SMT solver](https://en.wikipedia.org/wiki/Z3_Theorem_Prover) to assist in solving [CluesBySam puzzles](https://cluesbysam.com).
+This project provides a thin wrapper around the [Z3 SMT solver](https://en.wikipedia.org/wiki/Z3_Theorem_Prover) to assist in solving ['Clues by Sam' puzzles](https://cluesbysam.com).
 Of course the whole point of such puzzles is to solve them manually, but it seemed like a nice problem to apply Z3 to.
 In the end the majority of this project focusses on providing an ergonomic API; the actual Z3 complexity is very low.
 It turns out finding a way to formalize Sam's clues can be quite fun in and of itself!

 ## Installation